Jony Ive and Sam Altman Are Reimagining How We Use Technology

 At Human Kind, we are watching this closely, not just for the devices that emerge, but for the principles they are built on.
 If this is the beginning of designing an external brain, let us make sure it enhances rather than erodes our internal one.
 Let us hope it is more empowering than addictive, more enabling than extractive.

 This collaboration has the potential to define how we live with AI.
 Not as something we simply use, but as something we live alongside.
-That is a rare opportunity.
-And a real responsibility.
+That is a rare opportunity, and one that carries real responsibility.

-The future is not just about what we build.
-It is about what we build it for.
+The future is not just about what we build, but what we build it for.

 We think a lot about what thoughtful technology looks like in practice.
 If you are too, take a look at our Digital Product & AI work.